 A JOB WELL DONE

-Trees that have reached the end of their tree reached the end of its life, but we’re grateful for all it’s provided throughout it’s lifespan:
+Trees that have reached the end of their life, but we’re grateful for all that they provided throughout their lifespan:

 - Improved air quality